donohutcheon/tictactoe/tutorial.md

 }
 ```

-`TicTacToeState` structure has several pointer receiver functions to initialize, get and set the state of the game.
+The`TicTacToeState` struct has several pointer receiver functions: to initialize, get and set the game state.

-- `initialize` calculates and caches the `Turn` property of the game's state so that it doesn't need to be calculated it
+- `initialize` calculates and caches the `Turn` property of the game's state so that it does not need to be calculated
-time its required.
+each time its required.
 ```go
 func (t *TicTacToeState) initialize() {
 	turn := 1